Created by the Ask Leif Team — Reviewed and Edited by Shane

 This guide is your passport to unlocking the magic of Telluride's festival season, from the legendary Telluride Film Festival to the iconic Bluegrass Festival.
 We'll navigate the charming Victorian streets, conquer scenic trails, and savor culinary delights, ensuring you experience the very best of this extraordinary destination.
 Get ready for days filled with music, art, and breathtaking vistas.

-Prepare to be enchanted by the dramatic landscapes, the warmth of the community, and the sheer joy of summer in the San Juan Mountains.
+Beyond the dramatic box canyon walls, Telluride in summer pulsates with film, bluegrass, and vibrant wildflowers, revealing the warmth of the community, and the sheer joy of summer in the San Juan Mountains.
 Whether you're a film buff, a music lover, or simply seeking an unforgettable escape into nature, Telluride promises an adventure that will linger in your memories long after you've left its majestic embrace.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.